PatrykLisik/iad/Rozgrzewka_2/README.md

 # Warm-up 2
 ## Before you start

-It is worth mentioning that this thing is little hard and to understand competently, you need to have at least 2 seasons of Rick and Morty watched to understand it without preparation.
+It is worth mentioning that this thing is little hard and to understand competently.
+You need to have at least 2 seasons of Rick and Morty watched to understand math and code without preparation.
 ## Abstract
 Approximate n-dimensional sigmoid function to given points with gradient descent